 For example, in MMI acting stations, you may face a scenario with a violent and disgruntled man who is hysterical and verbally attacks you with profanity (an actor, of course).
 In a traditional interview, if you are simply asked about your reaction to such a situation, you will likely have time to articulate an answer that says that you are a composed and compassionate person.
 But an acting station tests your reaction first-hand.
 You are forced into uncomfortable situations to allow the interviewer(s) to assess your realistic reaction and behavior.

-#2 Explanation of how you are evaluated and scored in an MMI
+#2 Explanation of How You Are Evaluated and Scored in an MMI

-Another important piece of information the MMI interview prep course should share with you is how you are evaluated in the real MMI.
+Another important piece of information the MMI interview prep course should share with you is how you are evaluated in the real interview.
 What are interviewers looking for in your answers?
 First, you are evaluated based on the strength of your argument and decision making.
 Second, your suitability for your chosen profession is assessed.
 How is this done?
 Most MMI question types do not have univocal answers.
 For example, ethical questions in a medical school interview do not have one simple answer.
 Instead of assessing whether your conclusions are right or wrong, or match the answer the interviewer expects, they assess your decision-making process based on whether you utilized sound reasoning and logical steps.
 The conclusion you come to must also demonstrate good judgment and maturity.

-And lastly, but importantly, the MMI interview prep course should explain that you are not evaluated in a vacuum.
 In an MMI, you are evaluated in relation to other interviewees.
 This is very important.
 Your answers, arguments, decision-making processes, communication skills, and more will be compared to your peers also participating in the MMI.
 Basically, you are participating in a mild competition.
 What does this mean for you?
 It means that you must do everything in your power to demonstrate good judgment, maturity, and suitability for your profession.
 This does not mean undermining your peers in a collaborative station – no!
 On the contrary, you must demonstrate professionalism, collaboration, and good intrapersonal skills.

-You must learn how to be very organized and succinct when answering questions, and only realistic simulations can help you gauge the time pressure you will feel in a real MMI station.
+You must learn how to be very organized and succinct when answering questions, and only realistic simulations can help you gauge the time pressure you will feel, and how you are evaluated in a real MMI station.
 A simulation will help you manage expectations and prepare for stations properly.
 How long do you have to read and reflect on the prompt?
 When you enter the room, how long do you have to answer the question?
 What do you do if you answered the question before the time in the station runs out?
 How do you leave the station?
 Only a realistic mock can help you practice what to do in these situations.

 Mock medical school interviews allow you to practice behaviors that you may not be able to exercise in other situations.
 They put you in conditions that you will encounter in a real MMI and help you hone behaviors that may otherwise be unusual for you, whether it’s acting, composing a short essay in MMI writing station examples, giving instructions, and more.
 This is why MMI mocks are essential for your interview prep!

-#4 Personalized feedback
+#4 Personalized Feedback

 Every student is unique and requires a personalized approach to getting ready for every step of the admissions process.
 Whether it’s CASPer test prep, MCAT prep, or medical school personal statement editing, each student has their own strengths and weaknesses that must be encouraged or eliminated.
 This is why interview prep must include a personalized approach and feedback.
 And this relates to every aspect of interview prep.
+Candace, who went through MMI prep with BeMo, shared how a personalized experience that mimicked her real interview conditions, made a difference.

 You may ask “How long to prepare for a medical school interview?” or “How long does it take to prepare for an MMI?”, and the answer will be different for every student.
 Some will be ready within a couple of weeks, while others may require a month.
-Or you may be wondering “What are the most difficult types of MMI questions?”– well, that depends on your strengths and weaknesses, which an MMI prep course instructor will assess via your mocks and expert analysis.
+Or you may be wondering “What are the most difficult types of MMI questions?”– well, that depends on your strengths and weaknesses, which a prep course instructor will assess via your mocks and expert analysis.
 Some students thrive in acting stations, while others must overcome an inner shyness via practice.
 Others may love answering policy interview questions because they are highly aware of the political and social aspects of their profession, while other students may need to do additional research to be comfortable with this question type.

 MMI interview prep courses must help you identify what is the best prep strategy for you!
 Based on your strengths and weaknesses, a medical school advisor must customize your interview prep plan and address your needs.
 If a prep course does not do this, it will not be effective.

-#5 Takeaways and homework
+#5 Takeaways and Homework

 Homework will help you digest the lessons you learn from the prep course.
 Most courses will require you to practice with sample medical school interview questions, nursing school interview questions or PA school interview questions, depending on your program, to apply the strategies you learn in the course.
-You will also most likely be asked to review the question set you went through in your interview mock to help you identify what you need to work on.
-Additionally, homework may involve independent study on your part.
-For example, an instructor may ask you to read a certain book or research the latest news pertaining to your chosen profession.
-You may also be advised to practice tongue twisters to develop articulation.
+You will also most likely be asked to review the question set you went through in your interview mock to help you identify what you need to work on, like our premed student Khan did to keep improving his skills:

 Make sure to do your homework, since this is all part of your interview prep and skill-building.
 If you do not put 100% of effort into interview prep, nobody can help you improve.